 Why so extreme on the wide end?
 For me, new, radical takes on landscape get my blood pumping!
 I love what these lenses can do to create fresh perspectives and even distort reality into something new and unusual.
 Not everyone is a wide shooter but, for those interested, these lenses are a blast.
 Often, I don’t even go out photographing with any other lens.

 As far as the distortion that some want to avoid… I embrace it!
 Wider more flaring skies, wider more radical lead in lines… I love it all.

 A recent client from Chicago showed me his large portfolio of city-scapes with the Canon 11mm.
 My whole workshop was very impressed by his work.
 Some may say “yeah but it makes some straight lines crooked.”
 In some cases, that’s true; but unless you’re doing strict architecture photography, I say, “who cares!?”
 This is art.
 Get radical.
 Break the rules.
 Have fun.

 For this approach, because the eye doesn’t see like these lenses do, you really must take the camera off the tripod and experiment in free-form fashion.
 Go low to the ground… so as high as you can reach… walk around in free-flowing fashion watching the LCD or viewfinder (or both) every step of the way.
 Notice how even an inch can make a huge difference in the look of an image.
 Notice all of the possible compositions in even a small, scenic area.

-My parting words for this post?
+My parting words for all you passionate landscape photographers?
 Try new stuff… break the rules… embrace the passion… and don’t be afraid of failure.